Office of National Drug Control Policy

 High Intensity Drug Trafficking Areas

-The Overdose Detection Mapping Application Program (ODMAP) is a free, web-based tool that provides near real-time suspected overdose surveillance data across jurisdictions to support public safety and public health efforts to mobilize an immediate response to a sudden increase, or spike in overdose events.
-For over five years, ODMAP has been available to government (state, local, federal, or tribal) agencies serving the interests of public safety and health.
-Each agency wishing to participate signs a data-sharing agreement that is designed to protect the data within the system.
-Once signed, they can begin uploading data and have access to the National Map feature which allows users to view nationwide data and built-in analytical tools (i.e., filters, pre-built charts, and adding additional data layers).
-Additionally, once an agency is approved, they can set up county-level spike alerts.
+The Overdose Detection Mapping Application Program (ODMAP) is a free, web-based tool that provides near real-time suspected overdose surveillance data across jurisdictions to support public safety and public health efforts in mobilizing an immediate response to a sudden increase or spike in overdose events.
+For over eight years, ODMAP has been available to government (state, local, federal, or tribal) agencies serving the interests of public safety and health.
+Each agency wishing to participate signs a participation agreement designed to protect the data within the system.
+Once signed up, they can begin uploading data and have access to the National Map feature, which allows users to view nationwide data and built-in analytical tools (i.e., filters, pre-built charts, and the ability to add additional data layers).